 To audition a playlist file in your web browser, click the white triangle preview button on the left side of its row.
 A pop-up audition window will open, with the playlist starting at the file you clicked.
 Click the small white x icon on the right hand side of each row to remove a file from the playlist.
-You can also drag and drop files to re-order them.
+You can also drag and drop files to re-order them, or click the Shuffle button to re-order files automatically.
+Click the Clear button to remove all content from the playlist, or click the Delete button to remove the playlist from the Airtime library altogether.